When hiring somebody, it's important that you can make a fully informed decision to limit the chances of any disasters in the future.

 Unspent convictions are convictions and cautions that have not reached a point where they should be considered to 'have never happened'.

-Spent convictions on the other hand have surpassed a certain amount of time, and an employer is advised to treat the individual as though the conviction never happened.
+Spent convictions on the other hand have surpassed a certain amount of time, and employers are advised to treat the individual as though the conviction never happened.

 Some convictions will never become spent, such as terrorism, or sexual offences.
 You can find a full list of convictions that will always be unspent by clicking here.